amolikvivian/amolikvivian/README.md

 ### Hey there! 👋🚀

-I'm a Computer Vision and Vue JS developer enthusiat.
-Most of my projects here revolve around implementing Deep Learning Techniques through Computer Vision and a few web based applications.
+I'm a Frontend web developer with a JavaScript and VueJS.
+Most of my projects here revolve around web applications using Vue and Deep Learning Computer Vision implementations.

 Currently working in web development with Javascript, more specifically VueJS.
-Experienced with consuming APIs on the frontend, learning to create endpoints now.
-Working with databases like MongoDB and backend dev with Express and Node as you read this.
+Experienced with interacting with large sets of APIs while maintaining seamless User Interface and User Experience.
+Advanced CSS and SASS with experience in UI libraries like Vuetify, Material UI, Bootstrap, Tailwind CSS.

+Love to explore about new trends in UI designs, implementing them and studying about how they complement User Experiences of products in general.
+Always up for conversations and discussions when it comes to understanding User Experience psychologies on the frontend aspect.

 Comprehensive understanding of Data Structures in Java with intermediate understanding of Algorithms.

-Python Development, specifically with data related projects - Pandas, Numpy, Visualizations for Exploratory Data Analysis.
+Python Development, specifically with data related projects - Pandas, Numpy, Data Visualizations, Wrangling and Analysis.

-Skilled with Flask REST APIs, FastAPI for backend tasks.
+Skilled with Flask REST APIs, FastAPI for backend tasks, intermediate with Django.

-Have a keen interest in developing Internet of Things working on Arduinos, ESP Modules and Raspberry Pi to develop projects.

-- 👨‍💻 Working on VueJS, NuxtJS and Deep Learning, Python.

-- 💻 Brushing up on my Data Structures and Algorithms.

-- 💬 Ask me about Python Development, VueJS (Vue Ecosystem), CSS, Computer Vision,  .

 - 📨 Contact me through [Mail](amolikvivian@gmail.com) or on [LinkedIn](https://linkedin.com/in/amolikvivian)